 Can Adultery Affect No-Fault Divorce?

 In spite of the fact that Washington is a no-fault state, there are instances where wrongdoing, including adultery, can affect divorce.
 Infidelity can kill relationships and there’s often no coming back from cheating.
-But it also factors into the divorce when it negatively impacts the surrounding circumstances
+But sometimes it also factors into the divorce when it negatively impacts the surrounding situation

 Division of Property

-If an affair negatively influences a person’s parenting ability, like forgetting to pick up your child from band practice because you are otherwise “engaged,” that can play into child custody decisions.
+If an affair negatively influences a person’s parenting ability.
+Like your ex forgot to pick up your child from band practice because of extramarital engagements.
+Things of that nature sometimes influence child custody decisions.

-If you show cheating directly led to bad parenting choices, the court may consider that factor in child custody decisions.
+If you show cheating directly led to bad parenting choices, the court often considers that in child custody decisions.

 Can Adultery Increase Alimony Payments?

-Perhaps your spouse drained your savings or ran up substantial credit card debt in the course of an affair.
-The court will likely consider that when it awards spousal support.
+Again, if your spouse drained your savings or ran up substantial credit card debt in the course of an affair.
+The court is more likely to consider that when it awards spousal support.

 They may also consider significant emotional distress caused by adultery.
 In this case, however, it must be severe, like negatively impacting the ability to find or hold a job.